gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/CellularAutomata/README.md

           virtual ~Dynamics() = default;
       };
       ```
-    * `CyclicBoundaryDynamics` implements the core automaton step, and
+    * `CollectiveDynamics` implements the core automaton step, and
       `PrintDecorator` publicly inherits from Dynamics, wrapping another Dynamics.
     * Because `PrintDecorator::update(…)` still satisfies the exact same “take one
       time-step” contract (it just adds a print afterward), any code that does